-- Soak cashews for a couple of hours or boil them for 15 minutes in water until they are soft.
+- You can watch the video in the post for visual instructions.Soak cashews for a couple of hours or boil them for 15 minutes in water until they are soft.

-- Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).
+- Preheat the oven to 400 degrees Fahrenheit (200 degrees Celsius).

-In a blender, combine all ingredients (add the broth & milk in batches if necessary) and blend until completely smooth.
+- In a blender, combine all ingredients (add the broth & milk in batches if necessary) and blend until completely smooth.